[draft version – still missing pictures, videos and a more engaging structure]

 So extracting a PCB of 150 g (very hefty for current cars but found in the engine control unit) must take 47 seconds or less to be profitable:

 And that’s obviously hardly doable with current cars.
-It is even worse for the many other electronic control units (ECUs), which is a fancy name for the many small computer that a car has.
+It is even worse for the many other electronic control units (ECUs), which is a fancy name for the many small computers that a car has.
 A current top-of-line car with an internal combustion engine may have up to 70 of these ECUs, distributed throughout the car.
 This system architecture became so complex that a whole standard was developed to make all these little computers talk to each other, called the AUTOSAR Classic Platform.

 One of the first thoughts I head when looking at this problem was: automotive biomimetics.
 Let cars have a central nervous system rather than having their processing capabilities distributed throughout the whole structure.
 (The latter could be called biomimetics if you have the octopus in mind of course, where each arm can do its own thinking.
 But a central nervous system is a much more common thing in animals.)
 It seemed so much more logical and economical to me to concentrate and share processing resources, given that all these ECUs only need little processing power each.